gabor-farkas/engineering-perspective/README.md

 They are, however, completely aware that they are not explaining reality in a metaphysical sense.
 They also often explain that when they say 'an electron is real' they only mean that assuming an electron with the given theories yields good predictions of phenomenae (see Allan Adams above for an example).

 On the other hand, physicists are often _realists_.
 We have to be careful here, because the _principle of realism_ is different from realism as in the philosophy of science.
 Realism in physics is a principle that assumes that there's an objective reality that is independent from ourselves.
-Realism in the philosophy of science says that scientific progress in general is necessarily heading towards a description of true reality.
+Realism in the philosophy of science also often claims that scientific theories can be considered genuinely true.
+The important difference here is that the principle of realism can be applied in physics without stating anything about our current theories of physics, or even assuming that we can ever possibly genuinely describe reality.

 In physics, the _instrumentalist_ approach says that all our theories and theoretical entities like electrons or gluons are rather just tools to help with our calculations to predict outcomes.